andre-st/dotfiles/README.md

 Conversely, even a small amount of unpredictability demands disproportionately more attention for fear of mistakes.
 No interface &gt; static interface &gt; smart interface

+Slackware runs the _Xorg_ display server:
+- NVIDIA-Linux-x86\_64-390.116.run
+- todo:
+	either start permanently via runlevel 5 in `/etc/inittab` (and temporarily stay in the console at start by adding a runlevel number at the lilo boot prompt) versus calling `startx` in `.bash_profile` for the _first_ tty (and temporarily stay in the console at start by switching to a different tty via <kbd>Alt</kbd>+<kbd>F2</kbd> at login) versus typing `startx` everytime after login in an already open console

 ### 2022–today: i3 Tiling Window Manager

 ![Screenshot](README-i3.png)

+- I'm fine with i3, but I felt I was faster and less mentally involved with Notion; maybe a matter of habit, I've used Ion and Notion for years
 - todo
 - rofi (dmenu replacement)